xuanxu/starmatrix/CONTRIBUTING.md

 ## Report an issue

-The prefered way to report any bug is [opening an issue in the project's Github repo](https://github.com/xuanxu/starmatrix/issues/new).
+The preferred way to report any bug is [opening an issue in the project's Github repo](https://github.com/xuanxu/starmatrix/issues/new).

 For more informal communication, you can contact [@xuanxu via twitter](https://twitter.com/xuanxu) [or mastodon](https://mastodon.social/@xuanxu)